Can C3.ai Inc. (AI) Remain Competitive?

 Needham gave a rating of “Buy” to AI, setting the target price at $193 in the report published on January 04th of the current year.

-During the last 5 trading sessions, AI rose by +3.78%, in comparison to the 20-day moving average, which settled at $108.24.
-In addition, C3.ai Inc. saw -37.46% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AI fell by -13.50%, in comparison to the 20-day moving average, which settled at $93.61.
+In addition, C3.ai Inc. saw -45.90% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AI starting from TPG Group Holdings (SBS) Advis, who sale 500,000 shares at the price of $86.82 back on Mar 15.
-After this action, TPG Group Holdings (SBS) Advis now owns 14,459,817 shares of C3.ai Inc., valued at $43,411,142 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AI starting from SIEBEL THOMAS M, who sale 27,819 shares at the price of $81.35 back on Mar 17.
+After this action, SIEBEL THOMAS M now owns 9,239,472 shares of C3.ai Inc., valued at $2,262,953 using the latest closing price.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.